The Sentinel (Staffordshire): History

 In 1854, The Staffordshire Sentinel and Commercial and General Advertiser was first published as a Liberal weekly newspaper from offices in Cheapside, Hanley, on 7 January.
 The publisher was Hugh Roberts, the Editor Thomas Phillips, a former Northampton bookseller and printer.

 One of the objects of the publishers was to campaign for the incorporation of Hanley, but news of the whole pottery district was contained in its columns.
 The initial price was 3d.
-By 1873: The Staffordshire Daily Sentinel was introduced at a halfpenny on Tuesday 15 April, publishing daily editions from Monday to Friday, with the Weekly Sentinel, at two pence, continuing to appear on Saturday.
+By 1873: The Staffordshire Daily Sentinel was introduced at a halfpenny on Tuesday 15 April, publishing daily editions from Monday to Friday, with the Weekly Sentinel, at two pence, continuing to appear on Saturday with by 1883 a large sports section.
 The Sentinel was the first daily paper to be published in the Potteries.

-In 1898, the new paper was registered as the Staffordshire Sentinel Ltd.
+In 1892, Thomas Twyford agreed a merger between his own paper, the Staffordshire Post, and the Sentinel, with the apparent objective of removing political leanings.
+In 1898, a new paper company was registered as the Staffordshire Sentinel Ltd.

+The Daily sentinel ran until 1929 before being replaced by the Evening edition, the Weekly Sentinel ran until 1985, after which only the Evening Sentinel continued.
+A full archive of the versions of the paper is available up to 1995 on the British Newspaper Archive.

-In 2007 the broadsheet Sentinel Sunday ceased production in 2007.
+In 2007 the broadsheet Sentinel Sunday ceased production.
 In 2012: Local World acquired the Sentinel, along with other newspapers owned by Northcliffe Media, from the Daily Mail and General Trust.
 In 2015, the Sentinel's parent company, Local World, was acquired by the Trinity Mirror Group.

 The newspaper was based at Sentinel House on Bethesda Street, Hanley.
 In 2021, Reach PLC announced the office would close with all journalists subsequently working from home.

 Marc Waddington became the editor in 2020.